 What software features do you get with the AirPods Pro and Bose QC Earbuds?

-The AirPods Pro is known for its expansive array of software features, most of which are only available to iPhone users.
+The AirPods Pro are known for their array of software features, most of which are only available to iPhone users.
 Their Spatial Audio with head tracking mimics the experience of movie theatre surround sound.
 This feature is pretty advanced, as it can differentiate between you moving your head and the car or airplane you’re in making a turn, and adjusts the sound experience accordingly.
 Additional features include an ear tip fit test via your iPhone’s Settings app, automatic device switching via iCloud connection, and a battery optimization feature that helps protect the long-term health of the buds’ battery.

-The Bose QuietComfort Earbuds doesn’t have a lot of crazy specialized features like the AirPods Pro.
-Still, it has classic premium features like automatic ear detection, varying noise cancelling levels, and quick charging.
+The Bose QuietComfort Earbuds don’t have a lot of specialized features like the AirPods Pro.
+Still, they have classic premium features like automatic ear detection, varying noise canceling levels, and quick charging.
 The Apple AirPods Pro also have all these features, except it only has three active noise canceling settings: On, Off, and Transparency Mode.

 If you download the Bose Music app for the QuietComfort Earbuds, you can seamlessly switch between source devices and equalize the sound.
 The AirPods Pro doesn’t allow for customized EQ settings.
 The Bose earbuds do have a feature called Active EQ which adjusts the earbuds’ sound based on your surroundings.
 Similarly, the AirPods Pro has Adaptive EQ which adjusts the sound based on the shape of your ears.

 Both the Apple AirPods Pro and the Bose QuietComfort Earbuds provide active noise canceling.
 The AirPods Pro can’t quite keep up with the best on the market, and won’t outperform the Bose QC Earbuds.
-As you can see in the chart below, the Bose QuietComfort Earbuds’ isolation and active noise cancelling blow the AirPods Pro out of the water.
+As you can see in the chart below, the Bose QuietComfort Earbuds’ isolation and active noise canceling are more effective than the AirPods Pro out of the water.

 Ten levels of noise canceling performance is a handy feature on the Bose QuietComfort Earbuds that allows you to tailor the amount of audio passthrough in any given environment.
 At the highest level, the ANC successfully blocks out loud droning sounds just as well as anything else on the market.